matthiasn/talk-transcripts/Hickey_Rich/WritingDatomicInClojure.md

 And _you_ missed the talk, and it was awesome.

-[ "you" is probably Stuart Halloway, since a voice that sounds Stuart's responds: I was comfortably asleep, I am sure.]
+[ "you" is probably Stuart Halloway, since a voice that sounds like Stuart's responds: I was comfortably asleep, I am sure.]

 It was great.
 Really great.